 On January 21, 2016, the Company announced that its Board of Directors had approved programs and budgets for surface exploration in the winter and summer of 2016 at five projects within the Athabasca Basin in northern Saskatchewan, including the Perch Property.
-A ground gravity survey is planned for the summer of 2016 to cover a 4-km long conductor and coincident magnetic low.
-The Perch Property is located along the northeastern margin of the Athabasca Basin; uranium targets are at shallow depth, and there is easy access from the nearby community of Stony Rapids.
+A ground gravity survey planned for the summer of 2016 to cover the 4-km long conductor and coincident magnetic low is currently underway.